mbalous/blog/portable_cpp_trace.md

 #### Posted May 23rd, 7:00 PM

 ### Background
-I am currently in the process of porting 5kloc [system](https://github.com/andreas-gone-wild/snackis) from Golang to C++; since it's a reasonably complex system with an integrated db engine, networking, ui etc.; any assistance with tracking down errors is more than welcome.
+I am currently in the process of porting 5 kloc [system](https://github.com/andreas-gone-wild/snackis) from Golang to C++; since it's a reasonably complex system with an integrated database-engine, encryption, networking, ui etc.; any assistance with tracking down errors is more than welcome.
 Like Golang, C++ doesn't provide a standard way of attaching stack traces to errors.
 While there are various more or less convoluted libraries floating around; I prefer a simpler, more portable approach.

 ### Traces
 Any C compiler worth it's name provides support for getting the current filename and line via the ```__FILE__``` and ```__LINE__``` macros.
 The code below implements a struct that represents a trace and a macro to simplify usage, RAII is used to keep a thread-local stack updated as traces are created/deleted.